 The Russian Ministry of Defense has released images of armored vehicles loaded on a train, supposed to illustrate the return to garrison of part of the troops massed on the Ukrainian borders.
-One “partial withdrawal” confirmed by the Kremlin, which evokes a “normal process” and denounces “hysteria” West about a supposed imminent invasion.
-“We have always said that after the completion of the exercises (…) troops would return to their original garrisons.
+One “partial withdrawal” confirmed by the Kremlin, which evokes a “normal process” and denounces “hysteria” West regarding a supposed imminent invasion.
+“We have always said that following the completion of the exercises (…) troops would return to their original garrisons.
 That’s what’s going on here.”, Russian presidential spokesman Dmitry Peskov told reporters.
 However, Russia is continuing its important maneuvers in Belarus, Ukraine’s pro-Russian neighbor, until February 20.

 Russian troops, now assessed by the Americans at “more than 150,000” while they spoke so far of more than 100,000, remain in “a threatening position” around Ukraine, Joe Biden lamented.
 Since then, “An invasion remains quite possible”he warned.